When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Bosonic quantum information

 \section{Bosonic quantum information}

-This paper deals with bosonic or continuous variable (CV) quantum information, and this section aims to provide a brief overview of the relevant background information needed to understand the work.
-We refer the reader to \cite{NielsenChuang} for background on quantum information theory and to \cite{Braunstein2005,ferraro2005gaussian,Weedbrook2012,BUCCO} for detailed CV quantum information material.
+This paper deals with bosonic or continuous variable (CV) quantum information and this section aims to provide a brief overview of the relevant background information.
+We refer the reader to \cite{NielsenChuang} for further background on quantum information theory and to \cite{Braunstein2005,ferraro2005gaussian,Weedbrook2012,BUCCO} for detailed CV quantum information material.

 \textbf{Bosonic modes and quadratures.} In CV quantum information, a mode refers to a degree of freedom associated with a specific quantum field of a CV quantum system, such as a single spatial or frequency mode of light, and is the equivalent of qubit in the CV regime.
 In this paper, $m \in \N^*$ denotes the number of modes in the system.
 Hereafter, $\{\ket{n} \}_{n\in\N}$ denote the single-mode Fock basis, with $\ket0$ being the vacuum state, and $\hat{a}$ and $\hat{a}^\dagger$ refer to the single-mode annihilation and creation operator, respectively, satisfying $[\hat{a},\hat{a}^\dagger] = \I$.
 These are related to the position and momentum quadrature operators as